 Other Financial Institutions

 Non Bank Financial Institutions Non Bank Financial Institutions (NBFI) are licensed under the Banking Act and are obligated to comply with all requirements applying to banks subject to any stipulated conditions.
 Currently, there are no NBFIs licensed in Kenya.
 Building Societies Building Societies are licensed under the Building Societies Act by the Registrar of Building Societies.
 In their day to day operations, however, they are overseen by the Central Bank.
 Currently there are no licensed Building Societies in Kenya.

-Risk Based Supervision (RBS) is a supervisory approach adopted by the CBK in supervision of licensed financial institutions in Kenya.
+Risk Based Supervisory Framework Risk Based Supervision (RBS) is a supervisory approach adopted by the CBK in supervision of licensed financial institutions in Kenya.
 Under this approach, the CBK assesses the risk profile of each institution and ascertains the effectiveness of the systems and procedures to identify, measure, monitor and control risks.
 A supervisory plan, detailing the supervisory resources needed for each institution (staff and time), is formulated having regard to the institution’s risk profile and risk management systems.

 The CBK Risk Based Supervisory (RBS) framework is designed to allow CBK conduct high-quality supervision as the financial sector develops and as risk profiles of institutions change in reaction to competitive forces.
 The enhanced supervisory regime seeks to promote competition, safety and soundness of the financial sector.
 This approach benefits institutions as regulatory efforts are more focused on high-risk areas and provides for more efficient supervision.
 Risk based supervision is an approach that places strong emphasis on understanding and assessing the adequacy of each institution’s risk management systems which are expected to identify, measure, monitor and control risk in an appropriate and timely manner.
 The framework enables CBK to be more proactive and better positioned to pre-empt any serious threat to the stability of the financial system from current or emerging risks.
 The assessment of the effectiveness of risk management has become even more important as new technologies, product innovation, regional expansion, the size and speed of financial transactions have changed the nature of the banking sector.
 The principal benefits of the risk based supervisory approach are: • Better evaluation of risks through separate assessment of inherent risks and risk management processes. • Greater emphasis on early identification of emerging risks and system-wide issues. • Cost effective use of resources through a sharper focus on risk. • Reporting of risk focused assessments to institutions.
 The Central Bank of Kenya’s RBS methodology is dynamic and will continue to be enhanced in line with international best practice and developments in the local, regional and international arena.